Fresno State vs. Hawaii NCAA Football Odds, Plays and Insights | October 2, 2021

 - This season, the Bulldogs have two against the spread wins in three games as a favorite of 10.5 points or more.

-- When Fresno State puts up more than 32.4 points, it is 3-1 against the spread and 4-0 overall.
+- When Fresno State scores more than 32.4 points, it is 3-1 against the spread and 4-0 overall.

-- In games that Fresno State churns out over 423.8 yards, the team is 3-1 against the spread and 4-0 overall.
+- In games that Fresno State picks up more than 423.8 yards, the team is 3-1 against the spread and 4-0 overall.

-- This year, the Bulldogs have nine turnovers, one fewer than the Rainbow Warriors have takeaways (10).

 - Find the latest spread and moneyline odds for Fresno State at SISportsbook.